 A guide for anyone wearing compression garments or hosiery.
 Chat with your healthcare professional if you have concerns or need further help or to make sure you’re wearing the correct type of compression garment or at the correct dosage.

 What can you do to keep your legs and feet cool in the summer months if you wear compression garments?

 Keep cool during the day by dampening or wetting your compression garment(s) using a plant spray or shower head – use a towel to soak up excess moisture.
 Please note: do not do this if you have dressings in place.

 Some manufacturers produce garments which ensure 100% cotton is against the skin.
 Not only does this help with keeping cool but it’s also good for sensitive skin.

-Switching to beige garments for the summer is a good idea as the colour black attracts heat.
+Switching to skin-coloured garments for the summer is a good idea as the colour black attracts heat.

 Open toe garments